Tōshō Daimos: Baam Empire

 Emperor Leon's personal adviser.
 He usurped the throne by killing Emperor Leon since the rightful heir has not reached the age of maturity.
 As their leader, he was selfish and eventually intended to turn everyone into zombies so nobody will rebel against him.
 In the end, he was killed by Richter in mortal combat but before he died, he revealed that he has a remote-controlled implant in his heart that in case he was killed, it would automatically control the whole Baam Asteroid City to move towards Jupiter, but this was thwarted by Kazuya and Richter.
-He is known as "Olvan" in the Philippines.